slidxr/Slidxr/README.md

-# Yevhenii 'Slider' Chernichenko
+# Yevhenii (Eugene) Chernichenko

 ## 🚀 About Me
-I'm a Junior Python Developer | ML, Data Science`
+I'm a Data Analyst
-- Django | Flask
-- PyTorch | TensorFlow

 ## 🔗 Links